 Strive for self-sufficiency.

-It’s very important to have multiple paths to success, often by redefining success to include outcomes other than the specific thing you are setting out to do.
+Redefine success to include outcomes other than the specific thing you are setting out to do.
+Make things so that you cannot fail or are at least less likely to do so.

 This principle also has the added benefit of forcing a mind trick where I become more open to adjusting course along the way towards outcomes that I couldn’t have predicted before starting down a path.